 In my post Packing for your Invisible Traveling Companions.
 I share how I pack for each condition and how I prepare to keep them as happy as possible while away from home.

 Traveling where I am able to have access to my pain management treatments is extremely important.
 Tweet

 No vacation is worth not being able to address my pain while away.
 Click here to learn more about my pain management plan.

 Planning for and accepting that I had to pad my schedule with Vacation Downtime is another reason my traveling experiences have improved.

 For even more tips be sure to check out The Disabled Diva’s Top Ten Travel Tips and listen in as Shane and I discuss these topics and more in episode #3 Vacationing with a Chronic Illness on my podcast Dish’n with The Disabled Diva.
 And last but not least find out why I recommend Disneyland over Disney World for people with chronic conditions and where service animals are not permitted in each park.

 Where will you go this summer?
 Planning a Disneyland vacation?
-If so be sure to check out my Disneyland Accessible Guide and you too will have a magical experience!
+If so be sure to check out my accessible tips for Disneyland and you too will have a magical experience!

 Do you enjoy traveling?
 Why or why not?
 Have you changed the way you plan, prepare, and go forth with your getaways?